jana-huhne/Simulating-spin-1-2-chains-on-current-quantum-computers/README.md

 ##### Simulation
 - `time`: total time span that will be simulated
-- `data points`: number of datapoints within the specified timespan
+- `data points`: number of datapoints within the specified timespan (should be multiple of 4)
 - `symmetric trotter decomposition`: if selected, a symmetric trotter decomposition of order 3 is performed instead of a regular trotter decomposition of order 2
 - `error mitigation`: if selected, physically impossible states are discarded in the result (states where the conservation of total spin is violated)
 - `simulator`:  backend used to perform the simulation